silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 By default the general search field uses the name "q".
 If you already use that field name or search query in your [SearchContext](/developer_guides/search/searchcontext), you can change this to whatever name you prefer either globally or per class:

 [hint]
 If you set `general_search_field_name` to any empty string, general search will be disabled entirely.
-Instead, the first field in your searchable fields configuration will be used, which was the default behaviour prior to Silverstripe CMS 4.12.
+Instead, the first field in your searchable fields configuration will be used.
 [/hint]

 **Globally change the general search field name via yaml config**